pnp/sp-dev-fx-webparts/samples/react-search-refiners/README.md

 Enable Query Rules | Enable the query rules if applies Selected properties | The search managed properties to retrieve.
 You can use these properties then in the code like this (`item.property_name`).
 Refiners | The search managed properties to use as refiners.
 Make sure these are refinable.
 With SharePoint Online, you have to reuse the default ones to do so (RefinableStringXX etc.).
 The order is the same as they will appear in the refnement panel.
 You can also provide your own custom labels using the following format RefinableString01:"You custom filter label",RefinableString02:"You custom filter label",...
+Sortable fields | The search managed properties to use for sorting.
+Make sure these are sortable.
+With SharePoint Online, you have to reuse the default ones to do so (RefinableStringXX etc.).
+The order is the same as they will appear in the sort panel.
+You can also provide your own custom labels using the following format RefinableString01:"You custom filter label",RefinableString02:"You custom filter label",...
+If no sortable fields are provided, the 'Sort' button will not be visible.
 Number of items to retrieve per page | Quite explicit.
 The paging behavior is done directly by the search API (See the *SearchDataProvider.ts* file), not by the code on post-render.

 #### Styling Options ####